Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Introduction

+\begin{rem} The object part of Theorem~\ref{thm18}, that is, the commutativity of the diagram~\eqref{thm110dia} as the maps between the sets of objects, implies Theorem~\ref{thm5} by putting $X_1$ to be a point.
+The (homotopy) commutativity of diagram~\eqref{thm110dia} as $A_{\infty}$ bi-functors is more involved. \end{rem}

-All the constructions of this paper are based on a study of moduli spaces of pseudo-holomorphic curves.
-Even though we use the moduli space of pseudo-holomorhpic quilts in the sense of \cite{WW3} we do {\it not} use the most difficult part of the analytic study of the moduli space of pseudo-holomorhpic quilts.
-Especially we do {\it not} study `strip shrinking' and `figure 8 bubble'.
-Our proof relies much on the cobordism argument which was initiated by Y. Lekili and M. Lipyanskiy \cite{LL} and various technique from homological algebra.
-By this reason we do not need new analytic detail to carry out in this paper, except we need to take slightly different compactification of the moduli space of pseudo-holomorphic disks bounding a Lagrangian submanifold $L_{12}$ of the product.
-This is because otherwise the moduli space of pseudo-holomorhpic quilts would not carry Kuranishi structure.
-We will explain this point in Section \ref{sec:directcomp} and also provide the detail of this different compactification.
+All the constructions of this paper are based on a study of moduli spaces of pseudo-holomor\-phic curves.
+Even though we use the moduli space of pseudo-holomorphic quilts in the sense of~\cite{WW3} we do {\it not} use the most difficult part of the analytic study of the moduli space of pseudo-holomorphic quilts.
+Especially we do {\it not} study `strip shrinking' and `Figure 8 bubble'.
+Our proof relies much on the cobordism argument which was initiated by Y.~Lekili and M.~Lipyanskiy \cite{LL} and various technique from homological algebra.
+By this reason, we do not need new analytic detail to carry out in this paper, except we need to take a slightly different compactification of the moduli space of pseudo-holomorphic disks bounding a Lagrangian submanifold $L_{12}$ of the product.
+This is because otherwise the moduli space of pseudo-holomorphic quilts would not carry a Kuranishi structure.
+We will explain this point in Section~\ref{sec:directcomp} and also provide the detail of this different compactification.

-In Section \ref{sec:homotopyfafunc}-\ref{sec:independence3} we show that various filtered $A_{\infty}$ (bi)-functors we construct in this paper are independent of the choices involved and also of Hamiltonian isotopy of the Lagrangian submanifolds involved.
+In Sections \ref{sec:homotopyfafunc}--\ref{sec:independence3}, we show that various filtered $A_{\infty}$ (bi)-functors we construct in this paper are independent of the choices involved and also of the Hamiltonian isotopies of the Lagrangian submanifolds involved.

-In Section \ref{sec:kuneth} we show that by a similar method used in the other part of this paper, we can show K\"unneth theorem in Lagrangian Floer theory.
+In Section~\ref{sec:kuneth}, we show that by a similar method used in the other part of this paper, we can show K\"unneth theorem in Lagrangian Floer theory.
+(We remark that K\"unneth theorem in Lagrangian Floer theory is also proved by \cite{Limo1,Limo}.)

-The last section is devoted to the discussion of sign and orientation.
+Section~\ref{sec:orient} is devoted to the discussion of sign and orientation.
+More arguments on sign and orientation are given in the paper \cite{ono2} written by K.~Ono.

+Section~\ref{sec:remark} is a brief discussion on two points.
+One is the relation of this paper to the works by Wehrheim--Woodwards--Ma'u--Bottman.
+The other is an issue which will appear to define/prove `Definition~\ref{def11}'/`Informal Summary~\ref{thm02}' literary.